Howrah–Seoraphuli–Bishnupur branch line

-The Sheoraphuli–Bishnupur branch line is a railway line connecting Sheoraphuli on the Howrah–Bardhaman main line and Bishnupur.
+The Sheoraphuli–Bishnupur branch line also known as Bishnupur—Tarakeshwar Railway line is a railway line connecting Sheoraphuli on the Howrah–Bardhaman main line and Bishnupur.
 The 39 km railway line traverses Hooghly in the Indian state of West Bengal.
 Sheoraphuli is 23 km from Howrah.
 It is part of the Kolkata Suburban Railway system.

 History

 The broad gauge Sheoraphuli–Tarakeswar branch line was opened by the Tarkessur Railway Company on 1 January 1885 and was worked by East Indian Railway Company.
 The Tarkessur company was taken over by the East Indian Railway in 1915.